roberthstrand/podrick/README.md

-# podrick
+# Podrick, your Kubernetes squire

-Your Kubernetes squire
+Because you have enough to worry about besides YAML.